 Speak To The Insurance Experts

-Reach out to the professionals at JMG Insurance Agency to learn more about what a flood insurance policy covers.
+Reach out to the professionals at JMG Insurance Corp to learn more about what a flood insurance policy covers.
 Since 1916, we have been dedicated to serving the insurance needs of clients throughout Connecticut, New Jersey, New York, Hawaii, and Massachusetts.
 As an independent agency, we work closely with many well-known insurance carriers.
 We also strive to form long-lasting relationships with our clients regardless of their needs and budget.